nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Jul 21 2026)
+### Joke of the day (Wed Jul 22 2026)
 <!-- joke -->
->When an episode of Walker Texas Ranger was aired in France, the French surrendered to Chuck Norris just to be on the safe side.
+>Divide Chuck Norris by zero and you will in fact get one........one bad-ass that is.
 <!-- /joke -->

-*Last update: Tue, 21 Jul 2026 01:51:04 GMT*
+*Last update: Wed, 22 Jul 2026 01:50:18 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)